 “That insurance is there in case a bank runs into financial trouble, which doesn’t actually happen all that often,” says David Sterman, CFP, president and CEO of New York-based Huguenot Financial Planning.
 “However, such insurance only covers $250,000 per account.
 If someone has more than $250,000 that they would like to invest, then it is wise to open accounts with several banks or open several accounts at the same bank.
 For example, one CD could be owned by one spouse and the other CD owned by the other spouse at the same bank.
 Each account would have $250,000 in insurance on them.”

 To be doubly sure that your CD will be safe, you can use the FDIC’s BankFind tool to look up the institution and verify it is part of the FDIC’s network.
-The NCUA also offers a simple directory tool to help you get a clear picture of a credit union and verify insurance.
+The NCUA offers a Research a Credit Union tool that provides credit union details and verifies insurance.